HosseinMA96/.net-practice/README.md

 Adress depends on your vue port.

 The first three APIs manipulate a MSSQL database table of employees.
 The last API calls a 3rd party weather API and returns a subset of response as its response.
+Refer to Demo folder for screenshots of the App.